Gabrielle Suissa

 Picture of me

-Before attending UW, I graduated from Columbia University with a Bachelor's degree in Astrophysics.
+For my undergrad, I graduated from Columbia University with a Bachelor's degree in Astrophysics.
 At Columbia, I worked with Prof. David Kipping in the Cool Worlds Lab researching exoplanet interiors.
 I was also actively involved in the undergraduate astronomy community and served as the President of Columbia Blueshift.

 Projects